[Toy Review] Lovense Lush 4

 So let’s dive in and find out what I thought of the famed Lush 2, shall we?

-Lovense Lush 2
+Lovense Lush 2: Details

 The Lush 2 is described as a “love egg” vibrator, but the main body isn’t really quite egg shaped.
 Instead it has a bulge on one side, which I guess is supposed to hit the G-spot.
 The body and tail shape kinda makes me think of a sperm!
 Here’s what it looks like: